 - Businesses in Rural Oxfordshire (BiRO) - BT and Airband have been awarded contracts under this European Agricultural Fund for Rural Development (EAFRD), funded to collectively deliver full-fibre broadband to nearly 1,000 businesses in the most rural parts of the county.
 Delivery in underway.

-- Rural Gigabit Connectivity Programme (RGCP) - DCMS (Department for Digital, Culture, Media, & Sport) has funding available for a programme aimed at installing full-fibre connectivity in buildings (known as hub sites) which provide a public service.
+- Rural Gigabit Connectivity (RGC) - DCMS (Department for Digital, Culture, Media, & Sport) has funding available for a programme aimed at installing full-fibre connectivity in buildings (known as hub sites) which provide a public service.
 We are currently in the process of applying for funding to connect over 100 buildings with full-fibre.

-- Gigabit Oxford - The city of Oxford currently has just 0.6% of premises able to receive full fibre broadband.
+- Project Gigabit - The city of Oxford currently has just 0.6% of premises able to receive full fibre broadband.
 We are planning a way forward to secure investment into building gigabit-capable infrastructure for the whole of Oxford city, including the means of creating connected IoT infrastructure enabling Oxford to be a truly Smart City.